-TL;DR: Know the difference — it matters.
-Use AI assistants for exploration and quick explanations, but rely on LibrarySearch and academic databases for verifiable, citable sources.
+TL;DR: Search engines retrieve webpages you can check yourself.
+AI assistants generate text (sometimes using web search), which can be useful for exploration and explanations — but for assessments, rely on LibrarySearch and academic databases for verifiable, citable sources.

 How do search engines work?